javalent/fantasy-statblocks/README.md

 <a href="https://www.buymeacoffee.com/valentine195"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=☕&slug=valentine195&button_colour=e3e7ef&font_colour=262626&font_family=Inter&outline_colour=262626&coffee_colour=ff0000"></a>

 ## Attributions

+### DnD 5e License Disclosure
+Fantasy Statblocks uses trademarks and/or copyrights owned by Wizards of the Coast, LLC., which are used under the Open Game License v 1.0a Copyright 2000.
+Fantasy Statblocks is not published, endorsed or specifically approved by Wizards of the Coast, LLC.
+A full copyright notice can be found in [our licenses folder](licenses/dnd-5e-ogl.md).

 ### 13th Age Community License Disclosure
 Fantasy Statblocks uses trademarks and/or copyrights owned by Fire Opal Media Inc., which are used under the Fire Opal Media Inc., 13th Age Community Use Policy.